 The licenses comprising the Phosco project, Duyker Eiland and Phillips Krall, expired in February 2019.
-Management has re-applied for only the rights to the Duyker Elland project area, and the Phillips Krall area was not re-applied by the Company.
+Management has re-applied for only the rights to the Duyker Elland project area which has not been successful.
+Phillips Krall area was not re-applied by the Company.